Theremin Forest, 2023

 Coursework and production work at Yale School of Drama

 Currently I’m deep in the midst of an MFA degree in sound design at the Yale School of Drama.
-Included here is a small scratch at the surface of the many projects and assignments I’ve been working on for the past two years.
-Grad school so far has been what I was hoping for – a toolbox, a blank canvas, a community, and to be overly saccharine, some sort of quest.
+Included here is a small scratch at the surface of the many projects and assignments I completed as part of my classwork.
 More complete versions of the paperwork pictured on the left are available upon request.

 Theatrical Sound Design